L1apps/taskbox/about.md

 Accessible only to the Admin user via the shield icon in the header.
 *   **User Management:** Create new users, delete users, or reset their passwords.
 *   **Activity Log:** Audit trail of logins, critical deletions, and security events.
+*   **Database Management:**
+    *   *Export Backup:* Download the full SQLite database file for safe keeping.
+    *   *Restore Backup:* Upload a `.db` file to overwrite the current database.
+The server will automatically restart to apply the restore.
 *   **Maintenance:**
     *   *Vacuum:* Optimizes the SQLite database size.
     *   *Prune:* Deletes orphaned data.